chapouvalpin/Baka-MPlayer/etc/doc/kuro-player.md

 ## Settings

-On Windows, the config files are saved with the executable in an ini file `bakamplayer.ini`.
+On Windows, the config files are saved with the executable in an ini file `kuro-player.ini`.
-On Linux, they are saved in the Qt location `~/.config/bakamplayer.ini`.
+On Linux, they are saved in the Qt location `~/.config/kuro-player.ini`.

 	# Format: [category] key=value
 	# Below are the keys and comments specify setting details

-	[baka-mplayer]          # program options
+	[kuro-player]          # program options
 	autoFit=                # autoFit percentage (0 = no autofit)
 	debug=                  # debugging enabled (output box)
 	hidePopup=              # hide tray icon notifications